Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Random Walks, Stock Prices, and Quantum Walks

+The quantum walk model can be used in two different but related ways.
+Firstly, it can be used to model evolving beliefs or opinions, for example, subjective estimates of what a particular asset will be worth at a given future time.
+Different and even contradictory beliefs can be modeled in the quantum walk as a coherent superposition of different possible values.
+Secondly, it can be used to model actual asset prices, as observed in recorded transactions.
+A transaction behaves like a measurement on the quantum walk state, which forces the coherent superposition into a particular state.
+Some ways of inserting and tuning the level of decoherence are discussed by \citet{orrell2021quantumwalk}, noting in particular that if the quantum walk is measured at every time increment, decoherence is complete and the quantum walk collapses to the classical version.

+\todo{ Pg 8, line 8: “Experiments in simulating quantum walks and harmonic oscillators on real quantum computers have been very small so far.”
+It would be useful if the author could elaborate on the relationship between quantum walks and the quantum oscillator. }

+An interesting feature of long, coherent quantum walks is that the distributions become two-tailed, as do those of the quantum harmonic oscillator at higher energy levels \cite[Ch 10]{orrell2020quantumeconomics}.
+Quantum dynamic models have been used to represent several cognitive scenarios \cite[Ch 9]{busemeyer2012quantummodels}, and oscillator models in particular have been used to model fluctuations in the stock market \citep{orrell2022oscillator}.
+It is intriguing that the distributions produced by quantum walks with and without decoherence are similar to those produced by oscillator models at high and low energy levels.

-Experiments in simulating quantum walks and harmonic oscillators on real quantum computers have been very small so far, restricted to just 2 qubits, and have reported very noisy results using superconducting hardware \citep{qiang2016efficient,kadian2021quantumwalk,puengtambol2021implementation}.
+This has provided considerable motivation for implementing quantum walk and oscillator models.
+However, experiments in simulating quantum walks and harmonic oscillators on real quantum computers have been very small so far, restricted to just 2 or 3 qubits, and have reported very noisy results using superconducting hardware \citep{qiang2016efficient,kadian2021quantumwalk,puengtambol2021implementation}.
 The reasons for this are explained in the next section.